{modulation} and the poetry of Jared Carter

 (The Gleaning, ‘After the Rain’)

-This is the opening of 'The Gleaning.'
+This is the rather prosaic opening of 'The Gleaning.'
 One line, the first line, suffices to describe the uneventful work of threshing which occupies many hours, most of the daylight hours, and then, with dramatic suddenness, the explosive event and the result of that event, a man dead, but not, quite yet, falling or fallen but instead, dead ‘where he stands.’
 It’s the living who generally stand, not the dead, and the image of the dead man standing is vivid, piercing the lurid ‘swirl/of smoke and chaff.’
 Even when the man is dead, the matter of fact tone persists.
 This is no miscalculation, but an effective contrast between tone and event.
 The modulation could be called an ‘instantaneous modulation.’
 Modulations, though, generally take more or less time.
 They are more often carefully prepared, anticipated, rather than completely unexpected.

 In the second line, ‘something breaks’ refers, obviously, to the canvas belt, but the reader’s response is never completely determined by the writer’s intentions.
 The ‘something breaks’ for me has a linkage with the ending of a life: I have in mind D H Lawrence’s description of the death of Gerald in the (over-written) chapter ‘Snowed up’ of ‘Women in Love:’ ‘But he wandered unconsciously, till he slipped and fell down, and as he fell something broke in his soul, and immediately he went to sleep.’